Overview of leave types

 Editing leave type order

-- Go to Settings > Leave types and click the grid icon next to the leave type.
+To update the display order of leave types in absentify:- Go to Settings > Leave types and click the grid icon next to the leave type.

 - Drag and drop the leave type to the desired position.
 Changes are saved automatically.